gedimitr/syscall_capture/docs/file_format.md

  * Thread ID (Th) --- B0

    Shows whether the Thread ID field is present.
-If non-present, the system call is implicitly considered to be invoked by the main Thread, whose ID has been provided in the header.
+If non-present, the system call is implicitly considered to be invoked by the main Thread, whose ID has been provided in the file header.

  * Timestamp (Ts) --- B1